Environment and Heritage

 Gaagal Wanggaan (South Beach) National Park draft plan of management consultation

-The Gaagal Wanggaan (South Beach) National Park draft plan of management is on public exhibition until 18 July 2025.
+The Gaagal Wanggaan (South Beach) National Park draft plan of management was on public exhibition until 18 July 2025.

 A draft plan of management has been prepared for Gaagal Wanggaan (South Beach) National Park.

-Public exhibition of the draft plan provides members of the community with the opportunity to have a say in the management direction for the park.
+Public exhibition of the draft plan provided members of the community with the opportunity to have a say in the management direction for the park.
+Opportunities to comment closed 18 July 2025.

 Gaagal Wanggaan (South Beach) National Park is between Scotts Head and Nambucca Heads on the north coast of New South Wales.
 The Gaagal Wanggaan (South Beach) National Park Board of Management (the Board of Management) is responsible for the care, control and management of the park.